 For skater boys and girls: Breakfree Alexandra Beachfront Resort

-In the meantime, you’ve got the spoils of the sprawling lagoon pool at the Breakfree Alexandra Beachfront Resort and the upgraded Alexandra Headland beachfront parklands to soak up and enjoy.
+After a day of skating enjoy the sprawling lagoon pool at the Breakfree Alexandra Beachfront Resort and the upgraded Alexandra Headland beachfront parklands to soak up and enjoy.
 Take a surfing lesson with XL Surf Academy who you’ll find in the park every day, wander up to the Bluff to watch the longboarders, and catch live music in Black Bunny right out front of the hotel.

 Local’s tip: If you’re a fiend for Mexican, tuck into tacos at Ol’ Cactus, opposite the skate park, just a few steps from your front door.

 With rooms positioned around a private lagoon and direct access to the almost deserted North Shore off-leash beach, it doesn’t take long to slip into holiday mode here.
 The kids will love the inflatable Aqua Fun Park with obstacle-course-like challenges while you can hire a SUP or kayak to explore, or just laze by the pool and leave the exertion to someone else.

 Local’s tip: Take a step back in time at Sunshine Castle, Bli Bli.
 Built in 1972, you can take a self guided tour of the castle or for a bit of fun take a quest to find the Kings Treasure Chest.

 Of course, Noosa needs no introduction with its speccy National Park (look up to spot koalas!), top-notch dining scene and events like Noosa Food and Wine and the Noosa Triathlon bringing the best in the biz to chill, Sunny Coast style.